Regaining It Will Require Accepting a Diminished Role for an Age of Competition.

 A lot of [the] time now, the U.N.’s role has been reduced to geopolitical ambulance-chasing.

-In the run-up to COP28, Crisis Group experts contribute their views on how climate change shapes the conflicts and crises they work on.
+In the run-up to and during COP28, Crisis Group experts contribute their views on how climate change shapes the conflicts and crises they work on.

 Join Crisis Group Executive Vice President Richard Atwood as he dives deep into the conflicts that rage around the globe.
 He speaks with Crisis Group field analysts and special guests to get their unique, on-the-ground perspective.
 Episodes from past seasons of Hold Your Fire! can be found here: Season 1, Season 2 and Season 3.